jlaboll/jlaboll/README.md

 :question: I'm interested in:
 - DevOps
-- On-Premises solutions
+- On-Premises Cloud solutions
-- Containerized apps/services
 - New technology for developing/maintaining SaaS applications

 🚀 I’m currently working on:
 - A Flutter project @ Turnberry Solutions / Ecolab

 :green_circle: My recent projects:
-- A Sales Canvasing Mobile App
+- Flutter Mobile App
 - Custom solution for a MySQL database to replicate to Firestore
 - Bare-metal to Azure VM server migration
 - Bare-metal K8s deployment with Ansible